Oldman10000/workout_buddy/README.md

   - [Openfit.com](https://www.openfit.com/)
   - [spotebi.com](https://www.spotebi.com/)

 ### Acknowledgements

-* Thanks to my mentor Arnold Kyeza for providing very helpful advice in terms of content, how to tackle certain problems and for keeping me on track throughout.
+* Thanks to my mentor Arnold Kyeza for providing very helpful advice in terms of content, how to tackle certain problems, checking my ReadMe file and for keeping me on track throughout.
 * Thanks to the Code Institute Slack community for providing resources and tips as well as peer-reviewing the project.
 * Thanks to Code Institute tutor Igor for helping me figure out the best way to implement the timer feature as described in the [Timer Function](#timer-function) section of [Issues Overcome](#issues-overcome).
 * Thanks to friends and family for taking the time to look at the site and give advice on both content and user stories.